javierhuebra/Geolocation-Maps-Firebase/README.md

 </p>

 # Tools used
-- Typical basics of html, js and css
+- HTML, JS and CSS
 - Google maps Api
-- Firebase
+- Firebase for storage

 # Context
 I like to use google tools, they are great.
 Learning this type of tools will allow me to scale my future projects